f3-factory/F3com-data/unit-testing/main.md

 F3 makes it easy for you to debug programs - without getting in the way of your regular thought processes.
 The framework does not require you to build complex OOP classes, heavy test structures, and obtrusive procedures.

 A unit (or test fixture) can be a function/method or a class.
-Let's have a simple example:-
+Let's have a simple example:

 ``` php
 function hello() {